toby-j/pathvision/README.md

 # Pathvision: An Explainable AI Method for Object Detection models

-Using a Kalman Filter based object-spesific tracking algorithm with gradient-based
+Using an object-specific tracking algorithm with state-of-the-art gradient-based Explainable AI techniques to identify errors in Object Detection models

 ![Pathvision gif demo](docs/assets/demo.gif)